prestodb/presto-yarn/README.md

 ## Preparing other slider specific configuration

-* Copy the app-package-presto/src/main/slider/appConfig-default.json and app-package-presto/src/main/slider/resources-default.json to appConfig.json and resources.json respectively.
-Update them with whatever configurations you want to have for Presto
+* Copy the app-package-presto/src/sample/appConfig-sample.json and app-package-presto/src/sample/resources-sample.json to appConfig.json and resources.json respectively.
+Update them with whatever configurations you want to have for Presto.
+If you are ok with the default values in the sample file you can  just use them too.
 * make jdk8 the default java or add it to "java_home" in your appConfig.json
 * The data directory (added in appConfig.json eg: /var/presto/) should be pre-created on all nodes and owned by user yarn, otherwise slider will fail to start Presto with permission errors.